nasa/cumulus/docs/deployment/README.md

   # if not specified the value of the apigateway dist url is used
   # api_distribution_url: https://apigateway-url-to-distribution-app/ #make sure to include the trailing slash

-  # URS users who should have access to the dashboard application.
+  # URS users who should have access to the dashboard application and use the
+  # distribution API to access protected files.
   users:
     - username: <user>
     - username: <user2>